 - Two longer bars that connect to, and are perpendicular to, the short bars.
 Each is angled downward at the end.
 These longer bars allow you to use a fully pronated or supinated grip.
 The angled portions allow you to use a pronated wide grip that’s more comfortable on the wrists.

-Since these bar segments allow for many different grip positions, you have the ability to do many different pull up variations.
-Here’s several of the possibilities:
+Since these bar segments allow for many different grip positions, you can do many different pull up variations.
+Here are several of the possibilities:

 - Normal width pronated grip chin ups

 - Normal width semi-supinated grip chin ups

 - Close semi-pronated grip chin ups (with a diagonal & straight bar segment)